 There are several common scenarios involving a motor vehicle driver’s negligence that result in a car and bicycle accident.
 The Washington Traffic Safety Commission (WTSC) reports that the most common factors contributing to bicycle accidents are:

 - Excessive speed of the vehicle

 - Under influence of alcohol and/or drugs

 In 2012, the WTSC reported 1,294 car and bicycle accidents.
 Of those accidents, 1,214 resulted in injury.
-While over half of the reported car and bicycle accidents were caused by the driver being at fault, there are also several common factors where negligence from the bicyclist was the contributing factor.
+While over half of the reported car and bicycle accidents were caused by the driver being at fault, there are also several common factors where negligence on behalf of the bicyclist.
 The most common causes of a car and bike accident where the cyclist at fault was: